chris-schmitz/L5SimpleFM/readme.md

 ### FileMaker
 - Make sure that your FileMaker Database is:
     - Hosted on a FileMaker Server that is accessible by your web server.
-    - Has a security account for the website user
+    - Has a security account for the website user.
-    - The privilege set that is set for the website user has the `fmxml` extended privilege enabled
+    - The privilege set that is set for the website user has the `fmxml` extended privilege enabled.

+For the purposes of this readme, I'll be using and referring to the [Demo file for this project](https://github.com/chris-schmitz/L5SimpleFM/tree/master/SampleDatabase).

 ### Laravel
+- Rename your `.env.example` file `.env`
+- From the command line, cd into the root of your project (you should be able to see the `artisan` tool) and run the command to generate the application key:

+        php artisan key:generate

 - In the Laravel project, update the `.env`
     - Add the following keys and values:
         - `FM_DATABASE=`